 1. WHY DO YOU ONLY WORK WITH GIRLS?

 Girls Inc. recognizes the unique challenges that girls face, and is committed to providing programming that helps compensate for these gender inequalities.
 While society's expectations affect both boys and girls, studies show that girls are more disadvantaged by them.
 Gender-specific programming lets girls focus on their real interests, at their own pace, free from distractions and comparisons.
+Read more about our research behind the benefit of girls-only programming!

 Imagine a community where all of our girls are safe, healthy, thriving, and ready to realize their full potential.
 Much has changed over the years, but growing up to be a healthy, confident, and independent female continues to be a daunting task.
 For hundreds of girls facing social and economic challenges, Girls Inc. of the Pacific Northwest provides the safe space, the encouragement, and the programs they need in order to envision a brighter future.